 — Form 1040-V. This form is a payment voucher taxpayers send to the IRS if they have a balance due on the “amount you owe” line of Form 1040 or 1040-NR.

-— Form 1040-SR. Taxpayers age 65 and older may use this form.
-It’s optional but has larger print and features a chart created to help taxpayers calculate their standard deduction.
+— Form 1040-SR. Taxpayers 65 and older can use this form.
+It’s optional but has larger print and a chart designed to help taxpayers calculate their standard deductions.

-Before you fill out a Form 1040, make sure you have your W-2 form, which contains your earnings information, on hand.
-If you’re a freelancer or had a side hustle throughout the year, you may have a Form 1099 (or multiple 1099s) containing earnings information.
+Before you fill out a Form 1040, make sure you have your W-2 form, which contains your earnings information.
+If you’re a freelancer or had a side hustle throughout the year, you may have a Form 1099 (or multiple ones) that shows your earnings information.

 On the 1040, the first seven lines are all income-related questions.
-You’ll need to provide information such as interest, dividends, pensions, annuities, IRA distributions and Social Security benefits.
+You’ll need to provide information such as interest and dividends you’ve earned, pensions, annuities, IRA distributions and Social Security benefits.